Public-Health-Bioinformatics/flu_classification_suite/README.md

 Parses format of USearch-collapsed fasta output files and outputs fasta with customized definition line formatting.

 # Workflows
-While each tool could be selected from the “Flu Classification Suite” menu and used individually, a workflow was created by chaining tools in a pipeline to automate a series of tasks in a standardized, user-friendly manner.
+While each tool could be selected from the “Influenza Classification Suite” menu and used individually, a workflow was created by chaining tools in a pipeline to automate a series of tasks in a standardized, user-friendly manner.

 ## Assign clades and extract antigenic maps to csv
 Input - Sequence files (fasta), clade definition file (csv), amino acid index array (csv)